Verification Protocols with Sub-Linear Communication for Polynomial Matrix Operations: Row space membership

-The final ingredient in our full row space membership algorithm is a subroutine the Prover may use to actually compute the solution to the linear system, shown in \cref{alg:linsolve}.
-It will also used in the non-full-rank protocol presented in the next section.
+Another ingredient for our full row rank space membership protocol is a subroutine the Prover may use to actually compute the solution \(\vect{u}\) to the linear system, shown in \cref{alg:linsolve}.
+More precisely, this algorithm computes the numerator \(\hat{\vect{u}}\) and the corresponding minimal denominator \(f\).
+This algorithm will also be used in the protocol for arbitrary-rank matrices presented in the next section.